 The emergence of digital platforms and startups has brought new marketing tools and fresh players to the game.
 As the new stakeholders find their way, they have created more contemporary marketing language (growth, A/B testing, content marketing) and techniques, and along with it a perception that the game has changed.
 Well, it hasn’t.
 It’s still the same value chain and thought process, now with a few modernized diversions along the way at the tactical level.

 We showcase our relationship failures by focusing our efforts instead on perfecting these new tactics; we write blog posts specifically worded to attract followers.
 We A/B best our outbound communications to find the right formulas through process of elimination, justifying our lack of consumer understanding with a technical marketing paradigm that has been given a name.
 We SEO our web sites through structure and key word manipulation, dodging and parrying against the endless number of algorithm updates dispatched by search engines to keep us honest.

 You know, there’s a reason why Google updates these algorithms.
 The need to stay ahead of SEO experts is only a subplot.
 The company’s grander agenda is to reward web sites that best serve the target users and that best generate authentic traffic.
 They are the ones who truly get it.
 It’s about the relentless pursuit to best serve the user base in ways that genuinely matter to them as your reason for being – not building low-value vanity metrics through focusing on matters in the periphery.

-My advice to any marketer of a large or small business is to not construct a strategic plan by identifying desired tactics and then devise methods to optimize them.
-All marketing plans begin first with a thorough assessment and articulation of the customer – who they are, what they need and importantly how they make decisions.
-The answers to these questions do not come from a moment of contemplation at your laptop but rather as the result of a fairly extensive journey of learning.
+My advice to any marketer of a large or small business is to not construct a strategic plan by selecting today’s hottest tactics and then devising methods to optimize them.
+All marketing plans are formed the context of the customer – who they are, what they need and importantly how they make decisions.
+These insights do not come from a moment of contemplation at your laptop but rather as the result of a fairly in depth journey of learning.
 And then go-to-market tactics naturally become the outcomes of what we discover when we profile our target; they are not the starting point.